zhouer/Sidekick/README.md

 Instead, Sidekick provides the **essential building blocks** for visual interaction, keeping the focus squarely on **understanding your code's logic and flow**.
 Its strength lies in its **simplicity** and **low learning curve**.

 Think of Sidekick modules as powerful, easy-to-use visual tools.
-Combine them in imaginative ways: build a game board on the `Grid`, show game state in the `Console`, visualize complex data with `Viz`, and add controls with `Control`. **The possibilities are vast, limited only by your creativity!**
+Combine them in imaginative ways: build a game board on the `Grid`, show game state in the `Console`, visualize complex data with `Viz`, draw graphics with `Canvas`, and add controls with `Control`. **The possibilities are vast, limited only by your creativity!**

 ## Core Concepts & Features

 Sidekick helps bring your Python code to life visually.
-Here are the essential features to get you started:
+Here are the essential features:

 ### 1. Core Visualization Modules